maiHydrogen/demato/README.md

 │   │   ├── cart/
 │   │   └── orders/
 │   └── widgets/
-│       └── common/
 └── main.dart
 ```
 ---

 ## Getting Started

-For setting up this project on windows follow the folloeing steps -
+For setting up this project on windows follow the following steps -
 - Step 1 - Clone this repository to your local directory
   ```
   $ git clone https://github.com/maiHydrogen/demato.git